HolySpecs/Automating-Finance/README.md

 Make sure that before you make the report, that the selected fields for Time, MU Hierarchy and Payment Type are as shown in the image.

-### The Other Prerequisites
-These have to be downloaded, as they are the language where the instructions are written in, and completed in.

-#### Python
-There are multiple ways to download Python but the easiest way for Windows Devices is to download it from the [Microsoft Store](https://www.microsoft.com/store/productId/9NRWMJP3717K) .
-For macOS devices, the [official website](https://www.python.org/downloads/macos/) is good, just make sure that you download the latest release and follow the installation instructions.

 ## Usage
 Run the executable for the data that you need.
 EG: incorta.exe for getting data from Incorta